AriFordsham/GHCWiki/sebastian-and-simon.md

   - Notation: and+or   OR   union+,?
     - The way we use Delta/Nabla, it's more like a formula than a refinement type
     - Refinement type semantics emerge when combined with Gamma.
 Gamma is the part left of the |, Delta/Nabla the predicate on the right
+  - Use semicolon, sequence
+  - Implementation

 - !2218 Unlifted data types
   - Introduces top-level unlifted bindings for data con wrappers of nullary constructors, which appear to have been properly tagged.
+    - Extend CoreLint
+    - Poitner tagging fails for lifted top-level things in some cases.
+Does it work for unlifted things?
+Provide test case!
+    - Make sure by always providing Unfolding -- but that is too large!
+Just tag would be enough.
+But then we can do it for lifted types, too.
+Maybe just displace the address in the table rather than displacing every occurrence?
+    - Might also do this for functions!
+But for lifted things it's an optimisation, for unlifted things it's an invariant!
+    - What about `Array#`?
+Algebraic data types don't need to be tagged, I think.
+"Properly tagged" does only concern algebraic unlifted data types
   - Related, because we allow it with -XUnliftedNewtypes: #17503 Allow data family instances with type family apps in result kind

 # Pattern-match checking